 Here is a list of various CSAs in New Jersey:

 A food coop that started in 1987, Purple Dragon has pick-up points all over New Jersey, including Cranford, Fair Lawn, Madison, and Scotch Plains.
-Deliveries to a central pick-up location in each town are every other week and cost approx. $46 to $53.
+Deliveries to a central pick-up location in each town are every other week and cost approx. $50–56.
 Shares are a selection of mixed produce that are sourced from a wide-variety of organic and ecologically-sound farmers.

-Currently, they are full for the 2012 season, but you can join the waiting list here.
-If you are able to join, a share is $540 for the season and pick-up is at the farm store in Chesterfield on either Saturdays or Tuesdays.
+A share is $615 for the season and pick-up is at the farm store in Chesterfield on either Saturdays or Tuesdays.
 Also available as part of your share are a variety of pick-your-own crops.

 Founded in 1988, this CSA program is available year-round, or in summer (May through November) and winter (December through April) shares.
-Prices range from a bi-weekly summer share ($657) to a weekly year-round share ($1,794).
+Prices range from a bi-weekly half-year share ($689) to a weekly year-round share ($1,884).
 Pick-up is either at the farm in Blairstown, or at one of the satellite locations, which includes Montclair, Maplewood/South Orange, and Glen Rock.
 Depending on location, pick-up days are Tuesdays or Fridays.